Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 #### Section 2k: Threat Actors' Arsenal

-In this section, we're investigating deeper into the files that are to have threat actor origins, and extra details about them.
+In this section, we're investigating deeper into the files that are suspected of having threat actor origins, and extra details about them.
 Starting first, with this Process 55773.
 Given that it is of a C2 origin, then chances are, it might've been communicating with a certain domain.
 To investigate that, the best route is to see the triage about it that's been collected under ABZ-APP-01.

 ![image](lab_qns_images/56_process_55773_strings.jpg)

 When looking at its triage, and unzipping the original strings.txt.gz, a strings.txt file is formed.
-By default, when looking at other processes in the same directory, a strings folder is not there by default.
+By default, when looking at other processes in the same directory, a strings folder is not there.
 The existence of this means that all readable strings from a binary were put together here, and it can contain IOC clues, so perhaps the domain the process was meant to speak to.

-After extracting the text file out with 7-Zip, the best tool that helped decipher the domain was SysInternal's string.exe.
+After extracting the text file with 7-Zip, the best tool that helped decipher the domain was SysInternal's string.exe.

 After copying it over to the Desktop, and changing the cmd directory to the SysInternal toolkit, with this command: `strings.exe C:\Users\PhotonUser\Desktop\strings.txt | findstr /i "http"`, some interesting results appear.